ettodrzz/alma/Docs/win_setup.md

 ### Prerequisite

 The execution policy needs to be set in *Unrestricted* or *Remote-Signed* to be able to execute scripts.
-Check the current execution policy:
+Check the current:

 ```powershell
 Get-ExecutionPolicy
 ```

-If necessary, change the scope:
+If necessary, change the execution policy:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser